sytzez/deeplomacy/README.md

         - `/Strategies` - Currently only used for placing new submarines in the game.
 Various placement strategies could be chosen.
     - `/Http` - Our controllers, form requests, view composers etc.
     - `/Models` - The models represent the content of our database, standard Laravel stuff.
-    - `/Jobs` - Stuff that has to be done regularly, like distributing action points to all players
+    - `/Jobs` - Things that need to be done regularly, like distributing action points to all players.
 - `/resources`
     - `/angular` - The frontend Angular project.
         - *TODO*